wallarm/product-documentation/docs/user-guides/triggers/triggers.md

 * [hits](../../glossary-en.md#hit),
 * users added to the account.

-To receive notifications an reports, you can use Slack, email, Sumo Logic and other [integrations](../settings/integrations/integrations-intro.md).
+To receive notifications and reports, you can use Slack, email, Sumo Logic and other [integrations](../settings/integrations/integrations-intro.md).

 **Trigger Examples**